davidjoffe/dave_gnukem/README.md

 * 'Texture Manager':
 	* Clean up of 'textures'
 	* Actual hardware accel if available [todo: proper blending]
-	* Restoring hardware surfaces on toggle fullscreen with DirectX
+	* Restoring hardware surfaces on toggle fullscreen with DirectX (is this no longer an issue now we're on SDL? or still something one must do with SDL?) (low)
 * Explosion sound doesn't always play (fixed 2016-10-22 but fix could use more testing, cf. channel -1 story)
 * DEV
 	* Update TargetName to DaveGnukem in VS2010